 So imagine this….you have a one of those fire camp marshmallow in between two graham crackers.
 The marshmallow is our disc and the graham crackers are the vertebras.
 When you push the front ends of the crackers together, the marshmallow bulges to the opposite ends and past the cracker edges.
 Hence, the bulging disc.

 As I mentioned before, that bulge can go to the right side, left side or straight back.
-And the most common segment of the lumbar spine for disc bulges to occur is L4-5.
+And the most common segment of the lumbar spine for disc bulges to occur is L4-5, commonly causing sciatica.

-To learn more about the signs and symptoms of bulging disc, click here.
+To see if you experiencing the common signs and symptoms of bulging disc, click here.

 Why does this happen?
 A mentor of mine explained this perfectly, so listen closely.